JavaScript tab

 };

-The following is the result on a Ubidots Dashboard:
+This is the result on a Ubidots dashboard: